codygreen/volterra_quota_alert/README.md

 If you would like a notice to be posted to a Microsoft Teams Channel you'll need to set the following environment variable:

-- TEAMS_WEBHOOK_URL: Webook URL supplied by Teams Connector Wizard
+- TeamsWebhookUrl: Webhook URL supplied by Teams Connector Wizard

 For information on how to configure a Teams Webhook, check out the Microsoft teams [documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).